kchall/CorpusTools/docs/source/functional_load.rst

 8.    **Type or token frequency**: As described in :ref:`method_change_entropy`, \Delta H entropy can be calculated using either type or token frequencies.
 This option determines which to use.
 The default is to use token frequencies, as this is what [Surendran2003]_ do.
 Note that for minimal pairs, only type frequency is used.
+[As mentioned above, using type frequency here will give you a measure analogous to raw minimal pair counts or minimal pair counts relativized to the whole corpus.]

 9. **Minimum frequency**: It is possible to set a minimum token frequency for words in the corpus in order to be included in the calculation.